The do’s and don’ts while waiting for Baby.

 -D. F: Only 3! it’s not a lot.
-Let us quote the tea tree to treat any mycosis, whatever its location (in the vagina for example), the ravintsara for its antiviral properties of any kind (colds, flu, herpes …), the true lavender, true universal panacea, also great to take care of skin scratche, bobo, injury, sting, burn, dermatitis, as well as sleep disorders, hypertension …
+Let us mention tea tree to treat any mycosis, whatever its location, the ravintsara for its antiviral properties of any kind (colds, flu, herpes …), true lavender, true universal panacea, also great to take care of scrapes, injuries, insect bites, burns, dermatitis, as well as sleep disorders, hypertension …

-Question asked to DF, pharmacist and aromatherapeute, as well as to the professor, BA: obstetrician gynecologist and director of the University’s Chair of Phyto-Aromatherapy of the Faculty of Medicine Paris:
+Question asked to DF, pharmacist and aromatherapist as well as to the professor, BA: obstetrician gynaecologist and director of the University’s Chair of Phyto-Aromatherapy of the Faculty of Medicine Paris:

-Why doctors who are not trained in aromatherapy prefer they say that all essential oils are banned during pregnancy and breastfeeding:
+Why do doctors who are not trained in aromatherapy tend to say that all essential oils are banned during pregnancy and breastfeeding?

-Answer: Aromatherapist doctors obviously know that certain essential oils taken under certain conditions are perfectly compatible with pregnancy, childbirth and breastfeeding, those who support the opposite do not know essential oils: aromatherapy training is an optional specialization after studies just like any other specialty.
-Is a pediatrician asked for his expertise in geriatrics?
+Answer: Doctors specialised in Aromatherapy obviously know that certain essential oils taken under certain conditions are perfectly compatible with pregnancy, childbirth and breastfeeding.
+Those who support the opposite do not know essential oils: aromatherapy training is an optional specialisation after studies just like any other specialty.
+Is a pediatrician ever asked about his expertise in geriatrics?
 It’s the same for aromatherapy.
 Consult with a Doctor specialized in the concerned field.

 Therefore we wanted to share some scientific publications showing the uses and effectiveness of essential oils during pregnancy, for example as a potent antibiotic: The activity of commercial antimicrobials, and essential oils Olea europaea on Streptococcus agalactiae isolated from pregnant women.